Generalizability-theory variance decomposition for an MFRM design

 Boundary or singular lme4 fits are retained as diagnostic evidence but are

-not treated as high-stakes-ready G/D-study evidence.
+not treated as decision-ready G/D-study evidence.

 References